renuy/docs-cluster-essentials/deploy.md

     ./install.sh --yes
     ```

-    Where:

-    - `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for VMware Tanzu Network.
+    Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for VMware Tanzu Network.

 ### <a id='cli-install'></a> Optionally install CLIs onto your `$PATH`
 1. (Optional) Several Tanzu products, such as Tanzu Application Platform, use the `kapp` CLI to deploy.
 For convenience, you may install the `kapp` CLI onto your `$PATH`: